Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

 In this resource

-Use easily accessible objects like bowls, spoons and plastic containers to create musical instruments.
+Make music with easily accessible objects like bowls, spoons and plastic containers to create musical instruments.
 Sing your child’s favorite song while encouraging them to play along with the beat.
-Learning to anticipate patterns and place objects or events in sequence builds critical early math and early reading skills.
+Learning to anticipate patterns and place objects or events in sequence builds critical early math skills.

-Use the snow outside to create an experiment.
+Use the snow outside to create an experiment for one winter play idea.
 Talk about what “cold” feels like and compare ice, snow and water.
 Use other words for “cold”—like “freezing,” “icy” or “chilly.”
 Ask how the ice feels different from snow and water.
 All of the objects may be cold but one is smooth while another may be fluffy.
 Let your child see ice and snow turn into water and talk about the process of melting.

 Be Active and Get Out Some Energy